robinrendle/robinrendle.com/essays/in-search-of-the-long-wow.md

 date: 2016-04-08
 categories:
   - kindle
-extract:
-  Where was our literary and technological revolution?
-Where was the future book?
+extract: Where was the future book?
 country: UK
 city: Plymouth
+tags: unfeatured
 ---

 If it’s possible to draw my life onto a timeline then every major event would be accompanied by a book.
 Although, despite what my shelves might tell you, I don’t hoard them.